Nurses raise slogans at the entrance of PHC

 DTNEXT Bureau

-Contract nurses recruited through the Medical Services Recruitment Board (MRB) had been staging continuous protests demanding permanent appointments.
-Acting on the Chief Minister’s directions, the Health Minister held talks with representatives of the contract nurses on December 19 and 22, and again on December 24, after placing their demands before the Chief Minister.
+Contract nurses recruited through the Medical Services Recruitment Board had been on a strike, demanding permanent appointments.
+The Health minister first held talks with their representatives on December 19 and 22.
+On Wednesday, after placing their demands before the chief minister, another round of discussions were held.

 Significantly, the government is moving to extend paid maternity leave to contract nurses in line with the Central Maternity Benefit Act, 1961, through the National Health Mission.
 A government order in this regard is expected shortly.